What To Expect After Breast Reconstruction

 Every patient’s recovery is unique.
 The details of your individual recovery will depend on which method of reconstruction you choose (implant reconstruction or autologous reconstruction), the timing of your reconstruction (immediate or delayed) and whether you have surgery on one breast or both breasts.
 In all cases, Dr. Terrasse will provide you with aftercare instructions and will meet with you for follow-up appointments during the healing process.

-Recovery takes longer for an autologous reconstruction than for an implant reconstruction as there is a second surgical site to heal.
+Recovery takes longer for an autologous reconstruction (using muscle or other soft tissue from another part of the body) than for an implant reconstruction as there is a second surgical site to heal.
 Healing from any breast reconstruction surgery will continue for several weeks while swelling decreases and the shape and position of the reconstructed breast evolves.
 Most women start to feel better in a couple of weeks and can resume usual activities, including work, within a couple of months.
-Dr. Terrasse will advise you of when you can return to specific activities such as driving, housework, sex, heaving lifting and exercise.
+Dr. Terrasse will advise you of when you can return to specific activities such as driving, housework, heavy lifting, exercise, and physical intimacy.

 Risks and Complications of Breast Reconstruction